leahward97/leahward97/README.md

 ### Hi there 👋

-PhD student currently focused on NLP and computational linguistics.
+Psychology PhD student working on project titled “Evaluating the use of sentence repetition as a method of assessing children’s language”.
+Interested in NLP and computational linguistics.

 <!--
 **leahward97/leahward97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.